AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-5-0-0-sp3.md

 role: Leader

 ---
-# Fixed issues in the 5.0.0 Service Pack 3 release (January 2026)
+# Fixed issues in the 5.0.0 Service Pack 3 release (February 2026)

 This article covers the bugs fixed in various areas of 5.0.0 Service Pack 3 release of Adobe Experience Manager Guides.